Floppy/floppy.github.io/_posts/2015-07-02-osx-security-theatre.markdown

 KeePassHTTP is a little server in your KeePass app that lets other apps access the database locally, and that means *browser integration* finally.

+{:.alert}
+**UPDATE**: KeePassHTTP is now supported directly in MacPass using a plugin, so no patch required.
+Download the standard install of [MacPass](https://mstarke.github.io/MacPass/), then follow the "Using precompiled version" instructions for [MacPassHTTP](https://github.com/MacPass/MacPassHTTP).
+Works a treat.

 ### Browser integration

 Browser plugins were the thing that made me jealous of LastPass and 1Password users; yeah, they were potentially giving their passwords away, but it was *so easy*.
 Now I have MacPass+KeePassHTTP, that's changed.